These rules were originally published in the info booklet released August 10, 2023 (ENDURrunBooklet2023″>PDF).

 iii.
 Cumulative standings: If tied, the leader/winner is the Ultimate/Relay team that was previously leading.

 i.
 Time limits are firm: Stage 1 – 2:45, Stage 2 – 2:00, Stage 3 – 4:30, Stage 4 – 2:10, Stage 5 – 4:30, Stage 6 – 1:15, Stage 7 – 6:00

 ii.
 At the time limit of Stage 1-6 (or 12:00 noon on Stage 7), course support may be removed and the awards may begin, at the discretion of the Race Director.

 iii.
 Ultimates who miss time limits are permitted to continue the week in Guest-eligible Stages.
 Relay teams who miss time limits are permitted to make substitutions with restrictions (5a).

 i.
 The Gold Jersey must be worn by the cumulative Ultimate time leader after each Stage, in the following Stage.
 Any jersey alterations must be approved by the Race Director.

 i.
-A participant’s race bib must be worn on their front during all Stages, so that it shows the number clearly.
+A participant’s race bib must be worn on their front during all Stages.
 Only participants with official ENDURrun bibs will be allowed on the courses.

 ii.
 If withdrawing from The ENDURrun, a race official must be notified, and the race bib must be surrendered.